SModelS/smodels/docs/manual/source/RunningSModelS.rst

    :lines: 12-22

 * *Set the path to the database URL*.
 Specify which :ref:`database <databaseStruct>` to use.
-It can be the path to the smodels-database folder, the path to a :ref:`pickle file <databasePickle>` or (starting with v1.1.3) a URL path.
+It can be the path to the smodels-database folder, the path to a :ref:`pickle file <databasePickle>`, (starting with v1.1.3) a URL path or (starting with v1.2.2) the tags "official" and "official_fastlim".

 .. literalinclude:: /examples/Example.py
    :lines: 24-25